How to choose the right ski instructor course for you.

 Gap Year

-After that, it’s where do you want to do it?
-Suppose you haven’t got any actual plans of making a ski instructor your permanent career.
-In that case, the ticket you qualify for becomes less critical.
-Where would you love to spend a season?
-What’s the most crucial factor for you, snow, terrain or nightlife?
-If you can rate these in order of preference, it can help to guide you towards the correct country and then the right resort.
-Canada is hard to beat for its snow and varied terrain.
-For great Apres Ski, look no further than Verbier.
+If you can rate these in order of preference, it can help to guide you towards the correct country and then the right Resort.
+Canada is hard to beat for its snow, varied terrain and ease of language.
+While for great Apres Ski, look no further than Verbier.

 Career Choice

-Suppose an instructor’s job is something you’re planning on doing more long term.
-In that case, you need to consider not only the location and your budget but also which governing body you want to qualify in.
+If you’re planning on doing an instructor’s job in the future then you need to make some good decisions.
+You will need to consider not only the location and your budget but also which governing body you want to qualify in.
 Many tickets are accepted around the world.
 But you’ll find that each country leans towards their own system.
 So if you have a natural preference for where you want to work, it makes sense to qualify in that country’s system.

 All ISIA (International Ski Instructors Association) affiliated ski instructor courses are recognised worldwide and, in many cases, can be transferred to another body.
 However, this doesn’t mean that all courses are the same, and the one you choose could affect your career direction.
-Here is a handy guide for qualifications in three main governing bodies.
+Once you reach the Level 3 certification in any governing body you can start working towards your ISIA stamp.
+This gives you even more opportunities to work abroad and makes applying for visas easier.There’s a handy guide below for qualifications in three main governing bodies.
 You can also check out our Qualifications page for more in-depth info.

 BASI